 - Bake the lasagna, uncovered, until it’s gorgeously browned and the edges are bubbling, 35 to 40 minutes.
 Let it rest at room temperature for 15 minutes, just like you would a steak, before slicing and serving.
 This lets the pasta fully absorb all of the bubbling sauce, so you don’t end up with soupy slices.

 - Note: Feel free to skip the homemade pasta and use 12 store-bought no-boil lasagna noodles (that's what I did and it worked beautifully).
+Please keep in mind that there are usually more than 12 lasagna noodles in a package.
+Make sure just to use 12; if not the dish will be very dry.
 The time given for this recipe was calculated using the store-bought noodles.

-- Note: My only changes to the recipe, other than using no-boil lasagna noodles, were to increase the mozzarella to 1-1/2 cups and to sprinkle fresh basil over top before serving.
+- Note: My only change to the recipe, other than using no-boil lasagna noodles was to sprinkle fresh basil over top before serving.

 - Per serving (8 servings)